 For Vancouver Residents on Less Than Four Wheels…

 In Vancouver and virtually everywhere, bicyclists and motorcyclists experience a higher risk of injury when on the roadways.
 Even so, it’s always important to stay safe and smart while traveling Washington’s roads.
-If your bike or motorcycle in our region, have a look at both WA Bikes and the Washington State Department of Licensing Motorcycle Safety Program.
+If you bike or motorcycle in our region, have a look at both WA Bikes and the Washington State Department of Licensing Motorcycle Safety Program.

 Washington State Department of Transportation: Your Best Road Resource